Trisha Baga, Jean-Luc Moulène, Alisa Baremboym, Robert Breer, Aaron Flint Jamison, Sam Lewitt, Mario Garcia Torres, Lucy Skaer, Yuri Ancarani

 Moulène’s method is one of disjunction—it denies by denying.
 His work proceeds dialectically through rupture, discontinuity, bifurcation, and negation in order to seek new knowledge forms.
 It traverses from l’objet altéré to l’objet d’alterité.
 “Negation is the founding act of creation,” the artist writes.
 “You need to be able to articulate a negative position with a position of affirmation in the outside world: if creating is negation, showing is an act of affirmation.”
 Above all, Moulène seeks to produce work that is itself a site of conflict—to employ the means of art’s production to more effectively set it in total contradiction with itself so that moments of critical consciousness might occur.

-Técnico Libertário, a solo exhibition of Moulène’s work was on view at Casa Sao Roque Centro de Art, Porto, Portugal, from October 2021 through May 2022.
-Moulène’s fourth solo exhibition at Miguel Abreu Gallery, Clearly, was recently on view from May through July, 2022.
-His forthcoming one-person exhibition at The Museum of Old and New Art, Hobart, Tasmania opens in 2023.
+Moulène’s most recent solo exhibitions include, Técnico Libertário, Casa São Roque Centro de Art, Porto, Portugal (2021-22), and Clearly, Miguel Abreu Gallery, New York (2022).
+His forthcoming one-person exhibition at The Museum of Old and New Art, Hobart, Tasmania opens in late 2023.